 On January 15, 2014 Governor Martinez and PNM celebrated the opening of Cyrq Energy’s Geothermal Plant.
 This is New Mexico’s first utility-scale geothermal facility, and is located in the southwest corner of the state in Hidalgo County.
 The plant represents a $100 million investment.

 New Mexico has a diverse capacity for enabling the growth of the biofuels industry, from crop production to refining.
-Abengoa Bioenergy, in Portales, operates an ethanol production plant which produces 30 million gallons of ethanol a year from sorghum.
-Joule Unlimited, Inc. has a facility under construction in Hobbs, in southeast New Mexico, utilizing a new technology that turns sunlight, saline water, and carbon dioxide into refinery-ready ethanol and diesel.
+Joule Unlimited, Inc. operates a facility in Hobbs, in southeast New Mexico, utilizing a new technology that turns sunlight, saline water, and carbon dioxide into refinery-ready ethanol and diesel.
 Incitor Inc., in Albuquerque, has developed a chemical process which can convert algae, wood, and other plants into biodiesel and gasoline for $2 per gallon.

 New Mexico is home to two Department of Energy-funded laboratories: Los Alamos and Sandia National Laboratories.
 The Air force Research Laboratory (AFRL), New Mexico Tech, and New Mexico State University also conduct research in many fields of energy.